adavarski/UAP-POC/saas/k8s/Demo2-DataProcessing-MinIO/README.md

 ```

 ### Serverless Object Processing
-Automating the processes developed using Serverless (Functions as a Service) : OpenFaaS function.
+TODO: Automating the processes developed using Serverless (Functions as a Service) : OpenFaaS function.